j7k6/docs.j7k6.org/_posts/2021-10-18-coinbase-api-python-convert-currencies.md

 ---
 layout: post
-title: "Convert Currencies with the Coinbae API in Python"
+title: "Convert Currencies with the Coinbase API in Python"
 ---

 For some reason, Coinbase didn't implement the "Convert" function from the app in the Python (or any other) API framework.
 There are only two Stackoverflow comments that vaguely describe a workaround.
 This is how I got it working in Python: